rworang/wordpress-docker/README.md

 These credentials, along with other configuration details, can be found in the [`.env`](.env) file.

+## The image build has been removed, the container can now just be started using `docker-compose up -d` and stopped via `docker-compose down -v`

 ## Table of Contents

 - [WordPress Plugins](#wordpress-plugins)